 Complementary detection of lesions by FIT and the microbiota.
 We characterized the bacterial communities of stool samples from 490 patients using 16S rRNA gene sequencing.
 Among these patients, 120 had CRC, 198 had adenomas, and 172 had no colonic lesions.
 In addition to characterizing the bacterial community, we tested each sample for the concentration of hemoglobin using FIT.
 With these data we compared the ability to detect lesions using FIT to using a microbiota-based model.
 First we developed a random forest classification model for differentiating healthy individuals from those with adenomas based on the relative abundance of bacterial populations in stool.
 We determined the optimal model using the AUC-RF algorithm for maximizing the area under the curve (AUC) of the receiver operating characteristic (ROC) curve for a random forest model [24].
 The optimal model utilized 22 bacterial populations (Fig. S1A).
 The vast majority of OTUs in the model (17 out of 22) belonged to the order Clostridales, 4 were associated with the genus Bacteroides, and one OTU was unclassified at the phylum level (Fig. S1B).
+The AUC for this and subsequent random forest models were generated based on the out-of-bag (OOB) probabilities for each sample.
+Additional leave-one-out and 10-fold cross validations showed no significant difference in AUC compared to the OOB AUC (Fig. S2A).
 The AUC for the microbiota model (0.673) was significantly different from a random assignment (p<0.001), but not significantly different from that of FIT (FIT AUC:0.639, p>0.05, Fig. 1A).
 At the 100 ng/ml cutoff FIT detected 15.7% of adenomas with a specificity of 97.1%.
 Setting the microbiota model to the same 97.1% specificity resulted in 18.2% sensitivity for adenomas.
 When comparing the results of the tests for each sample, only 2.5% of adenomas were detected by both tests, while 28.8% were detected by only one of the two tests (Fig. 1B).
+Thus, the two tests detected small but distinct subsets of adenomas.

-Next we generated a random forest model for differentiating normal individuals from those with cancer using the relative abundance of 34 bacterial populations (Fig. S2A).
-Consistent with previous observations, the bacteria most strongly associated with CRC belonged to taxa commonly associated with periodontal disease [18, 28, 29].
+Next we generated a random forest model for differentiating normal individuals from those with cancer using the relative abundance of 34 bacterial populations (Fig. S3A, Fig. S3B).
+Consistent with previous observations, the bacteria most strongly associated with CRC belonged to taxa commonly associated with periodontal disease [18, 30, 31].
 These include OTUs associated Pophyromonas assaccharolytica (OTU105), Fusobacterium nucleatum (OTU264), Parvimonas micra (OTU281), Peptostreptococcus stomatis (OTU310), Gemella spp.
-(OTU356), and an unclassified Prevotella (OTU57) (Fig. S2C).
+(OTU356), and an unclassified Prevotella (OTU57) (Fig. S3C).
 The ROC curve for the model had an AUC of 0.847, which was similar to AUCs reported for other microbiota-based models for CRC [17, 18].
 The AUC of this model was significantly better than a random assignment (p<0.001), but was significantly lower than that of FIT (FIT AUC:0.929, p=0.005, Fig. 1C).
+As with the adenoma versus normal model, we confirmed the OOB AUC with leave-one-out cross validation and 100 iterations of 10-fold cross validation (Fig. S2B).
 At the manufacturer recommended cutoff of 100 ng/ml FIT detected 75.0% of cancers with a specificity of 97.1%.
-At its optimal cutoff the microbiota model detected 69.2% of cancers with a specificity of 89.0%.
-Although most cancers (53.3%) were detected by both FIT and the microbiota model, many (37.5%) were only detected by one of the two tests (Fig. 1D).
+At the same specificity the microbiota model detected 51.7% of cancers.
+Although more cancers were detected by FIT, the microbiota model was able to detect 33.3% of cancers missed by FIT (Fig. 1D).